-These ownership limitations could have the effect of precluding acquisition of control of the Company by a third party unless the board of directors and the stockholders determine that maintenance of REIT status is no longer in the best interest of the Company.
+These ownership limitations could have the effect of precluding acquisition of control of the Company by a third party unless the Board of Directors and the stockholders determine that maintenance of REIT status is no longer in the best interest of the Company.

-OPERATING PARTNERSHIP AGREEMENT.
-The Operating Partnership Agreement requires that any merger (unless the surviving entity contributes substantially all of the assets of the Operating Partnership for Common Units) or sale of all or substantially all of the assets of the Operating Partnership be approved by a majority of the holders of Common Units (including Common Units owned by the Company).
+Operating Partnership Agreement.
+The Operating Partnership Agreement requires that any merger (unless the surviving entity contributes substantially all of its assets to the Operating Partnership for Common Units) or sale of all or substantially all of the assets of the Operating Partnership be approved by a majority of the holders of Common Units (including Common Units owned by the Company).
 The Operating Partnership Agreement also contains provisions relating to a limited partner's redemption right in the event of certain changes of control of the Company and under certain circumstances allows for limited partners to continue to hold Common Units in the Operating Partnership following such a change of control, thereby maintaining the tax basis in their Common Units.
-The covered changes of control (each, a "Trigger Event") are: (i) a merger involving the company in which the Company is not the surviving entity; (ii) a merger involving the Company in which the Company is the survivor but all or part of the Company's shares are converted into securities of another entity or the right to receive cash; and (iii) the transfer by the Company to another entity of substantially all of the assets or earning power of the Company or the Operating Partnership.
+The covered changes of control (each, a "Trigger Event") are: (i) a merger involving the Company in which the Company is not the surviving entity;

+(ii) a merger involving the Company in which the Company is the survivor but all or part of the Company's shares are converted into securities of another entity or the right to receive cash; and (iii) the transfer by the Company to another entity of substantially all of the assets or earning power of the Company or the Operating Partnership.

-Upon occurrence of a Trigger Event, the rights of a limited partner to receive a share of the Company's Common Stock (a "REIT Share") or cash equal to the fair market value of a REIT Share upon redemption of a Common Unit is converted into the right to receive a share (a "Replacement Share") or cash equal to the fair market value thereof of the acquiror or a parent of the acquiror.
+Upon occurrence of a Trigger Event, the rights of a limited partner to receive a share of the Company's common stock (a "REIT Share") or cash equal to the fair market value of a REIT Share upon redemption of a Common Unit is converted into the right to receive a share (a "Replacement Share") or cash equal to the fair market value thereof of the acquiror or a parent of the acquiror.
 If the acquiror does not have publicly traded securities and a parent of the acquiror does, the publicly traded equity securities of the parent entity with the highest market capitalization will be the Replacement Shares.
 If neither the acquiror nor any parent has publicly traded equity securities, the Replacement Shares will be the equity securities of the entity with the highest market capitalization.
-The number of Replacement Shares to be received by a limited partner (or to be used to calculate the cash payment due) upon a redemption of Common Units shall be equal to the number of REIT Shares issuable prior to the Trigger Event multiplied by (i) the number of Replacement Shares the holder of a single REIT Share would have received as a result of the Trigger Event or, if the Replacement Shares have not been publicly traded for one year, in place.
-In addition, the Operating Partnership Agreement provides that, if a distribution of cash or property is made in respect of a Replacement Share, the Operating Partnership will distribute the same amount in respect of a Common Unit as would have been received by a limited partner had such partner's Common Units been redeemed for Replacement Shares prior to such distribution.
+The number of Replacement Shares to be received by a limited partner (or to be used to calculate the cash payment due) upon a redemption of Common Units shall be equal to the number of REIT Shares issuable prior to the Trigger Event multiplied by (i) the number of Replacement Shares the holder of a single REIT Share would have received as a result of the Trigger Event or, if the Replacement Shares have not been publicly traded for one year,